FITeagle/fusecoplayground/source/accessingnodes.rst

 =====================

 Conceptionally, it should be possible to request resources using any SFA compliant tool.
-For this document, we've chosen the `jFed Experimenter Tool <http://jfed.iminds.be>`_ and assume that you've installed the binary and started it for example via command line::
+For this document, we've chosen the `jFed Experimenter Tool <http://jfed.iminds.be>`_ (Probe version 4, Documentation tested with release 1388) and assume that you've installed the binary and started it for example via command line::

    java -jar jFed-experimenter-GUI.jar